If you are familiar with the concept of customer segmentation, next step would be to see some successful implementations.

 For the bankers it does.

-Banks and many other types of financial institutions classify their customers and try to perceive their behavioral structure which includes if they will pay their debts at all.
+Banks and many other types of financial institutions classify their customers and try to perceive their behavioural structure which includes if they will pay their debts at all.

 If the bank has an improved understanding of the differences and nuances between these classes, then the bank can rethink of their marketing strategy.
 Resulting in more targeted, cost-effective approach and greater investment return.